lita-xyz/valida-rs/README.md

 # valida-rs

 This crate is to be used as a dependency in a Valida project.
 It provides the entry point for the program and an IO library that works on Valida.
+This version is tested to be compatible with `valida-toolchain` v0.7.0-alpha.

 ## The `entrypoint!` macro